by Andrea M. Darcy

 - What did I learn from this that is useful for future choices?

-6. Mourn a little.
+5. Mourn a little.
 Go on.

+Research supports the idea that emotional expression promotes wellbeing and health in many stressful situations.
 The more emotion you can let go of, the better your chance of actually moving on.

 ACTION STEP: Spend an evening at home letting yourself have a little funeral for all the tragedies of the past year.
 Cry it out, dance it out, punch a pillow, journal, whatever it takes.
 If you want, do a ritual where you bury or burn a paper with all of your difficult experiences listed on it, all the things you want to move on from.

 Find the values and live them to have a New Year, new you at last